 | Solana | sol | 10%+ | Ecosystem news, network performance narratives, risk-on/risk-off moves |

-This article outlines 17 of the most volatility-prone coins in today’s market and explains why traders watch them.
+This article highlights 17 of the most volatility-prone coins and explains why traders keep them on their watchlists.

 What Is Cryptocurrency Volatility?